Why Teaching English Abroad After College is the Best Job

 Yes, you can do this, and you will be surprised how easily once you’ve set the ball rolling.
 EFL positions are among the most plentiful, consistent work opportunities available.
 The job market only seems to grow from year to year, with more countries pinpointed on the map.
 Most employers aren’t interested in your GPA or extra-curricular activities, and they often celebrate the fact that you can’t speak the local language, as most EFL classes are expected to be taught 100% in English.

-First of all, you can expect great pay, enough to live comfortably in whatever country you’ve chosen, and travel during your vacation time.
+First of all, you can expect great pay, enough to live comfortably in many countries you may have chosen, but do be certain to verify and research this using Numbeo.com and expat forums before you go to be prepared and responsible.
+You can also travel during your vacation time.
 Many companies supply an apartment, or at the very least help you locate one, as well as handle interacting with the landlords, assist you with setting up utilities, teach you how to pay bills (or do it for you), and open a local bank account on your behalf.
 If a visa is required, then your academy or school will generally pay the cost and do the bulk of the necessary paperwork.

 You can generally expect to be treated well and appreciated.
 Even though you are new to this field, most people respect the fact that you’ve taken the leap, moved across the world (or at least beyond your borders), and they appreciate that you’ve chosen their country in which to work.
 The local staff will be friendly, curious about you, your impressions of their country, and why you chose it.
 Most likely, there will be some kind of informal program for helping you acclimate to the new surroundings.

 The Upsides of EFL